ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 The simplest case without multisig, is having 1 control key and threshold of 1, as in [this tutorial](./create-a-mainnet-subnet).
-In this case there is only one control address for the SUBNET operations, and it will always be the same.
+In this case there is only one control address for the SUBNET operations, and it is going to always be the same.

 A more complex example is to have 2 control keys and a threshold of 2, do that every TX needs to always be signed by the same control keys (this also applies to the general case of a threshold of N out of N control keys).

-For a more complex multisig example, and the one that will be used in this tutorial, one can specify 5 specific control keys, and a threshold of 2, and in this case, for every TX, 2 out of the 5 control keys will be needed to sign the TX.
+For a more complex multisig example, and the one that is going to be used in this tutorial, one can specify 5 specific control keys, and a threshold of 2, and in this case, for every TX, 2 out of the 5 control keys is going to be needed to sign the TX.

 When creating a given TX, a selection of the specific control keys to use (of threshold length) should be made.
 Afterwards, the TX should be signed by each one of this preselected control keys subset.

 For example, for the former case, 2 out of 5 control keys, the 5 control keys are defined in SUBNET creation, together with the enabling threshold.
-After that, a SUBNET op such as adding a SUBNET validator, first will be created by selecting which 2 of this 5 control addresses will be used for signing, and afterwards, the signature process can start, which needs to be fulfilled for those preselected addresses.
+After that, a SUBNET op such as adding a SUBNET validator, first is going to be created by selecting which 2 of this 5 control addresses is going to be used for signing, and afterwards, the signature process can start, which needs to be fulfilled for those preselected addresses.

 ## Contents

-In this article, we show how to do the following on `Mainnet`:
+This article documents the following `Mainnet` operations:

 Deploy command related ones: